LWJGL/lwjgl3-www/README.md

 We recommend [Visual Studio Code](https://code.visualstudio.com/) with the following plugins:

-* flow-for-vscode
+* Flow Language Support
-* Prettier
+* Prettier - Code formatter

-Other useful plugins:

-* npm Intellisense
-* SCSS IntelliSense
+* vscode-styled-components

 We also recommend enabling auto-save onWindowChange for faster HMR (simply Alt/Cmd+Tab).
 In VS Code add the following in the user settings: